-In Australia, parties of a relationship or a marriage may enter a Financial Agreement (“FA”) for the same purpose as entering into a pre-nuptial agreement or “pre-nup” as they are commonly referred to.
+In Australia, parties of a relationship or a marriage may enter a binding financial agreement.

-Clients may choose to enter into a FA in order to document an agreement about the division of property in the event of separation.
-At Tolcon Legal we are experienced in drafting common sense FAs which provide certainty to both parties and ensure the rights of our clients are protected.
+Clients may choose to enter into a binding financial agreement in order to document an agreement about the division of property in the event of separation.
+At Tolcon Legal, we are experienced in drafting common sense financial agreements which provide certainty to both parties and ensure the rights of our clients are protected.

 The major benefit is to minimise the risk of possible future litigation, and therefore lessening the financial and emotional stress associated with the breakdown of the relationship.

-Clients who have entered into a relationship with significant assets, or who may expect to inherit significant assets, are encouraged to contemplate a FA in order to ensure their financial security.
+Clients who have entered into a relationship with significant assets, or who may expect to inherit significant assets, are encouraged to contemplate a binding financial agreement in order to ensure their financial security.

-In essence, a FA ousts the jurisdiction of the Family Court to the extent that is it covered in the agreement.
-For this reason, FAs are often complex and subject to a number of legal requirement.
+In essence, a binding financial agreement ousts the jurisdiction of the family court to the extent that is it covered in the agreement.
+For this reason, binding financial agreements are often complex and subject to a number of legal requirements.
 For example, both parties to an agreement must obtain independent legal advice and a certificate of legal advice must be annexed to the agreement.

-It is important to understand that while a FA will minimise the risk of possible future litigation, if it later comes to light that one party had deliberately concealed assets, this could provide grounds for challenging the FA in the Family Court.
+It is important to understand that while a binding financial agreement will minimise the risk of possible future litigation, if it later comes to light that one party had deliberately concealed assets, this could provide grounds for challenging the binding financial agreement in the family court.

-If you would like with further advice in relation to the advantages and disadvantages of a Financial Agreement and what effect it may have on your rights and entitlements, make an appointment to speak with one of our team.
+If you would like with further advice in relation to the advantages and disadvantages of a binding financial agreement and what effect it may have on your rights and entitlements, please make an appointment to speak with one of our team.

 At Tolcon Legal, we insist that our clients document every agreement with precision, setting out the what is required, when, where and by whom.
 By doing so, we are protecting our client’s rights into the future.

 When matters are agreed without the need for a contested hearing, there are two ways to document that agreement.